 Ed is currently producing One More Mission, a documentary about Vietnam Veterans Against The War.
-In October 2019, his film about self-driving cars, Look Who’s Driving, premiered on the PBS science series NOVA.
+In January 2021, his film about direct-to-consumer DNA testing, Secrets In Our DNA, premiered on the PBS science series NOVA.

 Ed has produced, written or directed more than two dozen documentaries for national TV broadcast.